ubaimaging/PhasorPy/README.md

 ![eq2](https://github.com/bschuty/PhasorPy/blob/main/Figures/equation_spectral_mp.png)

-The angular position in the spectral phasor plot relates to the center of mass of the emission spectrum and the modulus depends on the spectrum’s full width at the half maximum (FWHM).
-For instance, if the spectrum is broad its location should be close to the center.
-Otherwise, if there is a red shift in the spectrum, its location will move counterclockwise toward increasing angle from position (1, 0).
-Spectral phasors have the same vector properties as lifetime phasors.
-A detailed description of the spectral phasor plot properties can be found in Malacrida et al. 1.
+The angular position in the spectral phasor plot represents the emission spectrum's center of mass, while the spectrum's full width determines the modulus at half maximum (FWHM).
+If the spectrum is broad, its location should be near the center.
+However, if there is a red shift in the spectrum, its location will move counterclockwise towards the increasing angle from position (1, 0).
+The properties of spectral phasor plots are similar to those of lifetime phasors.
+To learn more about the specifics of spectral phasor plot properties, refer to Malacrida et al. 1.

 ## Installation